ericlee123/ericlee123.github.io/_posts/2017-04-22-deep-analysis-on-match-scene-from-this-is-the-end.md

-Just to provide a little context of the scene I will be talking about, in case any traces of the scene was removed from all corners of the internet, a couple people are stuck in a house due to a zombie apocalypse.
+Just to provide a little context of the scene I will be talking about, in case any traces of the scene was removed from all corners of the internet, a couple people are stuck in a house due to an apocalypse.
 They need water, but it's in a basement that can only be accessed from the outside.
 To decide who goes, Seth Rogen lights a match and hides it with a bunch of other matches, and whoever pulls the burnt match has to risk his life to get some water.